rwk506/eBay_relevance/README.md

 <a name="Model"/>
 ### A Brief Model

 Now, to pull together a rough model from these features, I use a ridge L2 classifier.
-This allows for multi-variate classification and weighting of the feature coefficients relative to their importance (with weaker features being penalized in a relative way).
+This allows for multi-variate regression and weighting of the feature coefficients relative to their importance (with weaker features being penalized in a relative way).
 Correlated features will have similar coefficients.

 The main benefit of this approach (aside from accounting for multicollinearity) is that the model will likely be more stable and less affected by small changes in the data (thereby also avoiding overfitting).
 My favorite part about this approach is that the results remain easily interpretable, unlike other possible model choices.